johannheyne/yerform/readme.md

 *string*
 HTML-Code to display.

-Validation
+Fields Validation
 --------------------

-Just a sample, where to place the validation array:
+Just a sample, where to place the validations:

 ```php
 $form->set( 'field_text', array(